 Although the project started out as nostalgia and documentation, I discovered that the pictures comment on more: a glimpse into an intimate detail of an everyday world that otherwise might go unnoticed.
 This project captures a visual history of one family’s life, yet I feel there is an ongoing narrative embedded in these photographs that conveys larger, more universal truths about American culture, familiarity, and the endless source of everyday wonder that surrounds us.

-These black and white images are from medium format film and are printed as fiber base silver gelatin prints, on 11x14 inch or 16x20 inch paper, editions of 25.
-Color images are cotton rag ultrachrome prints, various sizes, editions of 25.
+The black and white images are from medium format film and were printed as fiber base silver gelatin prints, on 11x14 inch or 16x20 inch paper.
+All black and while and color images are now cotton rag ultrachrome prints, various sizes, editions of 25.

 To view the complete Relative Moments portfolio, click here.